 Importantly, we provide novel evidence that the contribution of general health

 function of the type of injury sustained.
-For individuals with OIs, fewer
+For individuals with orthopedic injuries fewer

 general health symptoms were associated with lower levels of post-traumatic stress

-symptoms

-3 months later.
-For individuals with ABIs, gaining new group
+symptoms three months later.
+For individuals with acquired brain injuries, gaining new group

-memberships post-injury predicted lower levels of post-traumatic stress symptoms at 3 months.
+memberships post-injury predicted lower levels of post-traumatic stress symptoms at three

+months.
 Although post-traumatic stress symptoms are a common experience for individuals

 with both types of injuries, these findings suggest that addressing general health symptoms

-may further

-reduce the development of post-traumatic stress symptoms after
+may be critical in reducing the development of post-traumatic stress symptoms after

 Evidence that general health symptoms and group memberships appear to have

-the type of injury sustained might reflect fundamental differences in the consequences of OIs and ABIs.
+the type of injury sustained might reflect fundamental differences in the consequences of

+orthopedic and acquired brain injuries.
 As noted earlier, despite the fact that these injuries are

 similar in some ways, they differ in the extent to which they involve long-term life changes.

-bones, fractures, strains, and sprains eventually heal, enabling individuals to regain most, if
+bones, fractures, strains and sprains eventually heal, enabling individuals to regain most, if

 not all, of their physical functioning.
-Individuals with OIs and fewer initial
+Individuals with orthopaedic injuries and fewer initial

 symptoms may therefore experience lower levels of post-traumatic stress symptoms over

 major changes or challenges to which they must adjust.